laro/Cilia/README.md

         - `1..2` – Range(1, 2)
         - `1..<3` – RangeExclusiveEnd(1, 3)
         - `0<..2` – RangeExclusiveStart(0, 2)
-        - Dependent ranges (need lower and/or upper bounds to be set before use)
+        - Incomplete ranges (need lower and/or upper bounds to be set before use)
             - `..2` – RangeTo(2)
             - `..<2` – RangeToExclusiveEnd(2)
             - `1..` – RangeFrom(1)